aws-samples/foundational-llm-chat/chainlit_image/foundational-llm-chat_app/chainlit.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Foundational LLM Chat: A Chainlit App for Interacting with Claude LLM
+# Foundational LLM Chat: A Chainlit App for Interacting with Amazon Bedrock LLMs

-Foundational LLM Chat is a Chainlit application built using AWS CDK that allows you to interact with Anthropic's Claude language model.
-It provides a user-friendly interface to chat with Claude, upload images, and receive multimodal responses.
+Foundational LLM Chat is a Chainlit application built using AWS CDK and Converse API that allows you to interact with Amazon Bedrock language model.
+It provides a user-friendly interface to chat with Amazon Bedrock LLMs, upload **images or docuements**, and receive multimodal responses.
 The application is deployed on AWS using various services like Amazon Bedrock, Amazon Elastic Container Service, Amazon Cognito, Amazon CloudFront, and more.

 <img src="/assets/app.gif"/>